How to Use Home Equity Debt to Reduce Capital Gains Taxes

 How to Calculate Capital Gains on Real Estate

-For Example: You purchased your home, with or without mortgage financing, for $300,000, and you paid an additional $10,000 in applicable closing costs.
+For Example: You purchased your home for $300,000 and paid an additional $10,000 in applicable closing costs.
 You later upgraded the roof for $30,000.
-In this scenario, your cost basis would be $340,000.
-If you were to sell the home for $450,000, your capital gains would be $110,000.
+Your cost basis would be $340,000.
+If you sold the home for $450,000, your capital gains would be $110,000.

 What Is Home Equity Debt and How Homeowners Use It